thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 {::boilerplate bcp14-tagged}

-# The oblivious-gateway SvcParamKey
+# The oblivious SvcParamKey

-The "oblivious-gateway" SvcParamKey ({{iana}}) is used to indicate that a service described in an SVCB record can be accessed as an oblivious target using the specified gateway.
+The "oblivious" SvcParamKey ({{iana}}) is used to indicate that a service described in an SVCB record can be accessed as an oblivious target using an associated gateway.
 The service that is queried by the client hosts one or more target resources.
-The gateway is a separate resource that is indicated by the SVCB record parameter, which allows oblivious access to any target resource hosted by the service described in the SVCB record.

-In order to access the service's target resources obliviously, the client needs to send encapsulated messages to the gateway resource using the gateway's key configuration (which can be retrieved using the method described in
+In order to access the service's target resources obliviously, the client needs to send encapsulated messages to the gateway resource and the gateway's key configuration (both of which can be retrieved using the method described in
 {{config-fetch}}).

-The presentation format of the "oblivious-gateway" parameter is a comma-separated list of one or more gateway URIs.
-URIs MUST be encoded as escaped items if they include "," or "\", replacing these with "\," and "\\", respectively.

-The wire format consists of one or more URIs encoded in UTF-8 {{!RFC3629}}, each prefixed by its length as a single octet, with these length-value pairs concatenated to form the SvcParamValue.
-These pairs MUST exactly fill the SvcParamValue; otherwise, the SvcParamValue is malformed.
+Both the presentation and wire format values for the "oblivious" parameter MUST be empty.

-The "oblivious-gateway" parameter can be included in the mandatory parameter list to ensure that clients that do not support oblivious access do not try to use the service.
-Services that mark the oblivious-gateway parameter as mandatory can, therefore, indicate that the service might not be accessible in a non-oblivious fashion.
-Services that are intended to be accessed either with an oblivious gateway or directly SHOULD NOT mark the "oblivious-gateway" parameter as mandatory.
+The "oblivious" parameter can be included in the mandatory parameter list to ensure that clients that do not support oblivious access do not try to use the service.
+Services that mark the oblivious parameter as mandatory can, therefore, indicate that the service might not be accessible in a non-oblivious fashion.
+Services that are intended to be accessed either obliviously or directly SHOULD NOT mark the "oblivious" parameter as mandatory.
 Note that since multiple SVCB responses can be provided for a single query, the oblivious and non-oblivious versions of a single service can have different SVCB records to support different names or properties.